osc245/hide-twitters-new-posts-available-button-chrome-extension/PRIVACY.md

 - It does not access, store, or transmit any personal information or browsing data.
 - No data is sent to our servers or any third parties.

-## Changes to This Policy
-We have no plans to collect user data in the future.
-If, on the off chance, we do we will change the privacy policy and alert users of the change.

 Last updated: 18 August 2024